 - 1. Run the following command from the command line: GenMacKey -o filename - The filename is the path and file name of the new MAC key file. - 2.
-Update the central server's configuration to include the location of the new MAC key file in one of the following ways: - Using encryption tags: Edit the relevant line in the concsm.cfg file to add a path and file name to the mac tag.
-For instructions, see "The mac tag" on page 2-7. - Using encryption parameters: Edit the encryption parameters file to alter the value of the ENCCSM MACFILES parameter.
-For instructions, see "ENCCSM_MACFILES parameter" on page 2-10. - 3.
+Update the central server's configuration to include the location of the new MAC key file in one of the following ways: - Using encryption tags: Edit the relevant line in the concsm.cfg file to add a path and file name to the mac tag. - Using encryption parameters: Edit the encryption parameters file to alter the value of the ENCCSM_MACFILES parameter. - 3.
 If necessary, remove old MAC key file entries from the configuration. - 4.
 Distribute the new MAC key file among all appropriate computers.